MartynaTomaszewska/Optimo_Interview/README.md

+# How to start
+`npm install` - to install dependencies

+`npm run start` - to start application

+Now application is available in browser at http://127.0.0.1:8080/

+# How to build
+`npm run build` - to build application

 # Config description
 Config file called config.json is inside root directory.

+**Note: After changing config file you must rebuild application!!!**

 Available options in config file:
 * windowSize: size of the game window (width and height in pixels)